KDE/ark/README.md

 * Libzip plugin: supports the Zip format by using the libzip library.
 * 7-Zip plugin: supports the 7-Zip format by using the `7z` binary.
     * Supports both the upstream 7-Zip binary and the binary from a p7zip fork shipped by Archlinux et al.
-* Unarchiver plugin: supports the RAR and LHA formats in read-only mode.
+* Unarchiver plugin: supports the RAR, LHA and Stuffit formats in read-only mode.
 Requires the `lsar` and `unar` binaries from the unarchiver project.
 * RAR plugin: supports the RAR format by using the unrar binary.
 Requires the proprietary `rar` binary to enable read-write mode support to create RAR archives.
 * Info-zip plugin (legacy): supports the Zip format by using the `zip` binary.
 * ARJ plugin: supports the ARJ format by using the `arj` binary.